Prelude to Ecstasy

-Prelude to Ecstasy is the debut studio album by the British indie rock band the Last Dinner Party, released on 2 February 2024 by Island Records.
+Prelude to Ecstasy is the debut studio album by the English indie rock band the Last Dinner Party, released on 2 February 2024 by Island Records.
 It was produced by James Ford, and includes the singles "Nothing Matters", "Sinner", "My Lady of Mercy", "On Your Side", and "Caesar on a TV Screen".
 The band toured the UK and Europe from January to July 2024 in support of the album.

 The album received acclaim from critics and debuted at number one on the UK Albums Chart.
 It was the UK's biggest first week-selling debut album in nine years, since Communion by Years & Years.
 It received a nomination for the 2024 Mercury Prize.

 Background

 A press release called the concept of ecstasy a "pendulum which swings between the extremes of human emotion, from the ecstasy of passion to the sublimity of pain" and one that "binds [the] album together".
 The band also stated that they "laid bare confessions directly from diary pages, and summoned an orchestra to bring our vision to life", calling it their "greatest honour and pride to present this offering to the world, it is everything we are".